tgirke/GEN242-2021/content/en/tutorials/linux/linux.md

 ### Interactive sessions with `srun`

-This option logs a user in to a computer node of a specified partition (queue).
+This option logs a user in to a computer node of a specified partition (queue), while Slurm monitors and controls the resource request.

 ```sh
 srun --pty bash -l